dsilas/SeeLevelViz/README.md

 ## Download
 You can download a copy of the of the file from XXXXXXXX for windows and XXXXXX for linux.
 A mac version is not currently available, but is planned.

+Please note, the file might take a couple minutes to open.
+If your Windows computer gives you a warning that the program could be a security risk, click on "More information" and it should give you the option to proceed.

 ## Prepare your data
 For the program to work, you need provide a two-column spreadsheet in csv format of sea levels and dates, and a digital elevation model in tif format of your study area